Jaxelr/Minimig/README.md

 )
 GO

-INSERT INTO One (Name) VALUES ('Aidan')
+INSERT INTO One (Name) VALUES ('Person')
 GO
 ```

-> Migrations are run in a transaction by default, which allows them to be rolled back if any command fails.
+> Migrations are executed as a transaction by default, which allows them to be rolled back if any command fails.
 You can disable this transaction for a specific migration by beginning the file with `-- no transaction --`.

 We recommend prefixing migration file names with a zero-padded number so that the migrations are listed in chronological order.
 For example, a directory of migrations might look like: